realm/realm-dart-samples/kilochat/README.md

 Realm is build to deliver every update in a reliable manner, but by "resetting" the presence subscription on startup we can indicate it is okay to skip over un-synced data.

 The presence system used here is still rather simple.
-We refer t [A Scalable Server Architecture for Mobile Presence Service in Social Network Applications](https://www.researchgate.net/publication/232657317_A_Scalable_Server_Architecture_for_Mobile_Presence_Service_in_Social_Network_Applications) for the interested reader.
+We refer to [A Scalable Server Architecture for Mobile Presence Service in Social Network Applications](https://www.researchgate.net/publication/232657317_A_Scalable_Server_Architecture_for_Mobile_Presence_Service_in_Social_Network_Applications) for the interested reader.

 ## Leader-board